Updated 6 January 2021

 Thank you all for helping us stay safe!

 Our vicar Andy McPherson is working at home.

-Our communications officer Clare Shearing is also working at home, part-time Monday to Thursday.
+Our communications officer Clare Shearing is working at home, part-time on Monday to Thursday mornings.

 As our office is closed during this crisis, our emergency contact numbers are as follows: